mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

             - Other ways

         This recursive call will ultimately always lead to hitting a base case that stops recursing.
 Trust the process.
 Don't try to preemptively end it within the normal recursion 😉

+    †: All paths mean all paths that stat from the root and end with your terminating (desired + undesired) states.
     */
 }
 ```